Skip to main content

 1973: The Archives Division and archival services are transferred from the State Library to the Secretary of State’s office.

-1976: Marion and 13th Street annex of the State Library become the second home of Talking Books.
+1976: Marion Street/13th Street annex of the State Library becomes the second home of Talking Book and Braille Services.

-1981: OSL suffers a severe cutback in services due to a 10 percent budget cut by the Governor and an additional 10 percent cut by the Legislature.
+1981: The State Library suffers a severe cutback in services due to a 10 percent budget cut by the Governor and an additional 10 percent cut by the Legislature.
 Assistance to out-of-state residents and telephone reference service to individuals is curtailed.

-1985: Talking Books moves to the State Library building and patron information and book circulation become automated.
+1985: Talking Book and Braille Services moves to the State Library building and user information and book circulation become automated.

-1987: Oregon Intellectual Clearinghouse is established to track formally challenged library materials in Oregon.
+1987: Oregon Intellectual Freedom Clearinghouse is established to track formally challenged library materials in Oregon.

 1962: A Field Services Division is established to promote development of public library services and provide consultant services.